Reduce Self-Harming in Adolescents with Mindfulness

 “In order to end self-harm, one needs to change one’s whole relationship with oneself, and how one sees oneself.
 A good starting point is with one’s thoughts.
 Mindfulness keeps one fully grounded in the present … in the presence of the action of the present moment.
 Mindfulness helps one to observe and note thoughts, positive or negative, without feeling the need to act upon them.” – Ian Ellis-Jones

-So, reduce self-injury with mindfulness.
+So, reduce self-harming in adolescents with mindfulness.

 CMCS – Center for Mindfulness and Contemplative Studies